Your seat decides the quality of your viewing experience at theatres, and the same holds for Sydney Opera House.

 It is the smallest venue at the Sydney Opera House can seat 200 seats.

-It is not possible to give seat recommendations for the Utzon Room because there is not any difference in the view quality and the pricing.
+It is impossible to give seat recommendations for the Utzon Room because there is no difference in the view quality and the pricing.

 This venue is located below the iconic white sails of the Opera House and offers a great view of Sydney Harbour and the City.